scrow/rpi-timeset/README.md

 ## Feedback

 Comments, questions, and bug reports can be directed to the [GitHub project page](http://github.com/scrow/rpi-timeset).
-The author may be contacted directly via [email](mailto:steve@stevecrow.net).
+The author may be contacted directly at <mailto:steve@stevecrow.net>.

+## License

+Copyright (c) 2017 Steve Crow.
+Licensed under the BSD 2-clause “Simplified” License.

+For license information, see the `LICENSE.md` file or visit <http://github.com/scrow/rpi-timeset>.